Language | DE de_DEEL el

 The village comprises five distinct settlements:

-- The traditional part, known as Panochori, is situated between the mountains, earning its name, which translates to “the upper village.”
+• Panochori: The traditional part is situated between the mountains, earning its name from this, as it translates to “the upper village.”

-- Another settlement, Vaska (reservoir), is located around the aqueduct at an altitude of 50-60 meters on the slopes of Agioi Deka mountain.
+• Vaska: Another untouched by tourism settlement, it is located around the aqueduct at an altitude of 50-60 meters on the slopes of Agioi Deka mountain.

-- The village expanded to the south, encompassing the fourth settlement known as Chontrakia or Kontrakia, situated along the main road to Lefkimi.
+• Chontrakia or Kontrakia: It is the expansion of the village that has been developed to the south, encompassing the fourth settlement, the part that was the most lively during the old decades, situated along the main road to Lefkimi.
 Here lies another bay that is sometimes confused by old visitors with the bay of the port, but the two bays are almost a mile apart.

 Local Life and Culture